w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

     -   Work closely with the partner wallet to design all user interfaces, including:
         -   Cashback Portal
         -   Cashbach Popup (Chrome extension)
+ - Testing Guide: no testing at this stage

 ### **Milestone 4 — Development, Integration, and QA**